Likert scale: Scoring and analysis

-The second, and possibly more important point, is whether the "distance" between each successive item category is equivalent, which is inferred traditionally.
-For example, in the above five-point Likert item, the inference is that the ‘distance’ between category 1 and 2 is the same as between category 3 and 4.
-In terms of good research practice, an equidistant presentation by the researcher is important; otherwise a bias in the analysis may result.
-For example, a four-point Likert item with categories "Poor", "Average", "Good", and "Very Good" is unlikely to have all equidistant categories since there is only one category that can receive a below-average rating.
+The second, and possibly more important point, is whether the "distance" between each successive item category is equivalent, which is traditionally inferred or assumed.
+For example, in the above five-point Likert item, the inference or assumption is that the 'distance' between category 1 and 2 is the same as between category 3 and 4.
+In terms of good research practice, an equidistant presentation by the researcher is important; otherwise, a bias in the analysis can result.
+For example, a four-point Likert item with categories "Poor", "Average", "Good", and "Very Good" is unlikely to have all equidistant categories, since only one category can receive a below-average rating.
 This would arguably bias any result in favor of a positive outcome.
-On the other hand, even if a researcher presents what he or she believes are equidistant categories, it may not be interpreted as such by the respondent.
+On the other hand, even if a researcher presents what they believe to be equidistant categories, the respondent might well interpret it differently.

-A good Likert scale, as above, will present a symmetry of categories about a midpoint with clearly defined linguistic qualifiers.
+A good Likert scale, as above, will present a symmetry of categories about a midpoint, with clearly defined linguistic qualifiers.
 In such symmetric scaling, equidistant attributes will typically be more clearly observed or, at least, inferred.
-It is when a Likert scale is symmetric and equidistant that it will behave more like an interval-level measurement.
-So while a Likert scale is indeed ordinal, if well presented it may nevertheless approximate an interval-level measurement.
-This can be beneficial since, if it was treated just as an ordinal scale, then some valuable information could be lost if the ‘distance’ between Likert items were not available for consideration.
+When a Likert scale is symmetric and equidistant, it will behave more like an interval-level measurement.
+So, while a Likert scale is indeed ordinal, if well-presented it can nevertheless approximate an interval-level measurement.
+This can be beneficial since, if it were treated just as an ordinal scale, then some valuable information could be lost if the 'distance' between Likert items were not available for consideration.
 The important idea here is that the appropriate type of analysis is dependent on how the Likert scale has been presented.